Kate Bock Rocks Military Green Bikini At The Beach In Sultry New Update

 WHAT I ATE TODAY ????
 BREAKFAST • two scrambled eggs with truffle zest and olive oil and an oatmilk cappuccino LUNCH • cauliflower crust pizza with grilled chicken, vegan pesto, sprouts, mike’s hot honey, toasted pine nuts, basil and green onion DINNER • fajitas with cajun shrimp, steak, grilled peppers and onions, guacamole, scallions and cilantro.

 The next few photos in the series showed various pictures of food, including a killer spread of tacos with all the fixings.
-In addition to guacamole, tortillas, and veggies — she loaded up on protein with both grilled steak and chicken.
-In the caption, Bock shared with fans what she eats in a day spanning from breakfast to her dinner.
+In addition to guacamole, tortillas, and veggie, she loaded up on protein with both grilled steak and chicken.

+In the caption, Bock shared with fans what she eats in a day, spanning from breakfast to her dinner.

-Plenty of fans commented on the sultry update and within just three hours, it attracted over 6,000 likes in addition to over 60 comments.
+Plenty of fans commented on the sultry update.
+Within just three hours, it attracted over 6,000 likes and over 60 comments.
 The vast majority of followers were quick to gush over her flawless figure.

 “Beautiful body, they all say that,” one Instagrammer raved, adding green and blue heart emoji.